tadamcz/make-distribution/readme.md

 * Supports the innovative and highly flexible metalog family of distributions.
 * [In-depth explanatory blog post](https://fragile-credences.github.io/quantiles/)
 * [Run the code in your browser](https://colab.research.google.com/drive/1YfS9JUMdXpilfxcgWwZUMvyRSKWrXxRE)
 * _Webapps_: Currently you must use separate webapps [for traditional distributions](https://quantile-elicitor.herokuapp.com/) and for [the metalog distribution](https://tmkadamcz.shinyapps.io/metalog/).
-The traditional distributions webapp is in Python and based on the `develop` branch of this repository.
+The traditional distributions webapp is in Python and based on the `heroku` branch of this repository.
 The metalog distribution webapp is a R Shiny app, and its code is in [another repository](https://github.com/tmkadamcz/metalog-rshiny).

 # Example usage
 ## input